Kimberly Drew

 Kimberly Drew is an American art influencer and writer.
 She is best known as the former social media manager for the Metropolitan Museum of Art and her use of the social media handle @MuseumMammy.
-Drew released her first book, This Is What I Know About Art in June 2020, as part of a children's book series from Penguin, and published an anthology titled Black Futures with New York Times staff writer Jenna Wortham in December 2020.
+Drew released her first book, This Is What I Know About Art in June 2020, as part of a children's book series from Penguin, and published an anthology titled Black Futures with New York Times staff writer J Wortham in December 2020.

 Early life and education

-Drew grew up in Orange, New Jersey in a family of artists.
+Drew grew up in Orange, New Jersey, in a family of artists.
 She attended Link Community School in Newark, New Jersey.
 In 2008, she graduated from St. George's School in Middletown, Rhode Island.

 After graduating from high school Drew attended Smith College in Northampton, Massachusetts.
 She studied mathematics and engineering before ultimately declaring a double major in art history and Africana studies, and a concentration in museum studies.
 During her second year at Smith, Drew interned at the Studio Museum in Harlem with Thelma Golden, which influenced her later choice of concentration and informed her career path.
 She graduated from Smith in 2012.